mangabe16/lexos/developers_guide/setting_up_your_local_environment.md

 ## Setting up VS Code for Python Development

+The Lexos repo has a file called `.vscode.json`, where you can configure the path to your Python interpreter in your local virtual environment.
+If you are on Windows, you need to change that path to the appropriate one on your computer, probably something like `C:\\Users\\Your_Name\\Documents\\uv_lexos\\.venv\\Scripts\\Python.exe`.
+If you are on a Mac, it will be something like `/Users/Your_Name/Documents/uv_lexos/.venv/bin/python`.
+This will point VS Code towards the Python interpreter installed for Lexos.

+> [!IMPORTANT]
+> Don't forget to configure this path.
+Without it, VS Code may not recognize your virtual environment correctly, and you may encounter issues running Python code or Jupyter notebooks.

-We recommend the following VS Code extensions for Python development:
+We also recommend installing the following VS Code extensions for Python development:

 - Even Better TOML: For better syntax highlighting and formatting of `pyproject.toml`.
 - GitLens: Enhances Git capabilities in VS Code.